In May of 2000, the B-29 known as Doc was rescued and transported from California to Wichita.

 Following a nearly three year absence, volunteers have again revived Mazzolini’s dream.
 Work is once again underway in Wichita, Kansas to fully restore and fly the B-29 once again.
 You can see photos/videos of the move here.

-In February of this year, Doc was acquired by “Doc’s Friends” and the restoration of the B-29 Superfortress resumed.
+In February of 2013, Doc was acquired by “Doc’s Friends” and the restoration of the B-29 Superfortress resumed.
 Click here to see how you can get involved and be a part of this history rebuild of the aircraft.